axondeepseg/axondeepseg/docs/source/documentation.rst

                     **ellipse:** Axon shape is considered as an ellipse.
 In this case, diameter is computed using ellipse minor axis.
                     The default axon shape is set to **circle**.

--f FILENAME         Name of the excel file in which the morphometrics file will be stored.
+-f FILENAME         Name of the excel file in which the morphometrics will be stored.
                     The excel file extension can either be **.xlsx** or **.csv**.
                     If name of the excel file is not provided, the morphometrics will be saved as **morphometrics.xlsx**.